3-Isothiazolone, 2-methyl-: Human health tier II assessment

 Observation in humans

-Contact allergy to the chemical and the mixed preservative (MI:MCI) has been commonly reported following its approval for use in cosmetics in 2005.
+Contact allergy to the chemical and the mixed preservative (MI:MCI) has been commonly reported following its approval for use in cosmetics in 2005 with MI being allowed to be used at up to 0.01% (100 ppm) (SCCS, 2003; CIR, 2010).
 Increased incidence of clinical sensitisation to MI was more evident following the introduction of patch test for MI alone.
 The prevalence of sensitisation increased from 1.94 % of all dermatological clinic patients in 2009 to 6.02% in 2012 in Germany.
 This increase was mainly stated to be driven by female patients aged ³40 years, patients with face dermatitis, and the use of cosmetics.
 Additionally, the chemical was named the 2013 "Contact Allergen of the Year" by the American Contact Dermatitis Society, indicating increased incidence of the chemical-induced contact dermatitis (Cahill et al., 2014).
 Painters, beauticians, and patients with ano-genital dermatitis were identified as being potentially at risk for sensitisation to the chemical (Lundov et al., 2011; Uter et al., 2013; Gameiro et al., 2014; Lammintausta et al., 2014).

 In a series of repeat insult patch tests (RIPT) in human volunteers, exposure to the chemical at doses 200, 300, 400, 500, or 600 ppm did not cause dermal sensitisation (CIR, 2010; Burnett et al., 2010).
 Conversely, cases of allergic contact dermatitis were also reported in patients who had come into contact with coolant solutions containing biocides and those who were exposed to paint additives containing 7-10 % of the chemical.
 In addition, a lowest eliciting dose of 1.47 µg of the chemical (49 ppm) was observed in a sensitisation studies conducted in 11 MI-allergic patients (CIR, 2010).